-March 21, 2018 — Note: This is an updated version of Part 1 of a 2 part series on international places to retire.
+March 21, 2018 — Note: This is an updated version of Part 1 of a 2 part series on the best places to retire internationally.
 Part 2 is “The Pros, Cons, and Considerations of an International Retirement“.

 A few years ago our friend Dennis asked us where we thought the best place to retire was – internationally.
 The question took us by surprise, partly because it came from a man who has traveled the world extensively, and who also has a home in Costa Rica – wouldn’t Dennis have a better grip here than us?
 The question got us thinking.